 Regardless of which build you choose you really will find the leveling to be easy.
 Still, there are thousands of quests and a bazillion mobs to kill (not to mention other players, but they don’t count here.)
-Sorting out which quests are best and which series of quests will get you to 90 the fastest is another game, which is why we highly recommend Zygor’s Guide.
+Sorting out which quests are best and which series of quests will get you to the top the fastest is another game, which is why we highly recommend Zygor’s Guide.

 Zygor’s is an in-game guide and it nearly automates the whole leveling process: you just pick your starting point, at any level, and the guide tracks which quest you’re on, tracks the quest objectives, and automatically advances and updates as you complete your tasks and quests.

 Playing with Heirlooms and/or Recruit a friend?
 Gaining a few levels in the dungeons or in PvP?
 Zygor’s has your back.
 The guide knows what level you are and will correctly suggest where to go next.
 It will also dump all of your obsolete quests.
 And you will probably never need to look at your quest log again.